Monday, May 25, 2026

 Fit Problems

-Which is why many first-week reviews miss them completely.
+Which is why many first-week reviews never mention them.

 After testing: